-We generate lease revenue from (i) a fixed-fee lease model in which the Deep TMS system is leased to a customer for a fixed annual fee, generally for a term of up to 54 months, allowing for unlimited use; and (ii) a risk share model, or a variable fee, in which the Deep TMS system is leased to a customer who pays based on the number of treatments conducted on the system (i.e., usage based fees), often beyond a contractually defined minimum amount.
+We generate lease revenue from a fixed-fee lease model in which the Deep TMS system is leased to a customer for a fixed annual fee, generally for a term of between 48 to 60 months, allowing for unlimited use during the lease period.
 Leases in which substantially all the risks and rewards incidental to ownership of the leased asset are not transferred to the lessee are classified as operating leases.
 Revenues from operating leases are recognized on a straight-line basis over the lease term.
 Usage based fees are recognized as revenue when the Company is entitled to receive such revenue.